MosRat/dddd_ocr_rs/README.md

 ## Description

-This crate provides a Rust interface for dddd-ocr using ONNX Runtime or Tecent NCNN for CAPTCHA recognition.
+This crate provides a Rust interface for dddd-ocr using ONNX Runtime or Tencent NCNN for CAPTCHA recognition.

 ## License